-The Farm Trail is a wonderfully accessible hike that is great for all physical ability levels and the entire family, this easy paved trail takes you through Park City's historic McPolin Barn, one of Park City's most stunning landmarks, off Highway 224.
-The path stretches for several miles, so you can go as far as you would like while enjoying the mountain aspens, the postcard-worthy McLeod Creek, and a meadow of grazing horses.
-Make it a morning adventure or after-lunch stroll.
+The Farm Trail is a wonderfully accessible hike that is great for all physical ability levels and the entire family.
+This easy paved path takes you around Park City's historic McPolin Barn, one of Park City's most stunning landmarks, off Highway 224.
+The path stretches for several miles, so you can go as far you would like while enjoying some spectacular views of quaking aspens, babbling McLeod Creek, and a stunning meadow with grazing horses.
+Make it a morning adventure or an after-lunch stroll.
 The Farm Trail is a so picturesque, making it an incredible spot for family and engagement photos.

-The Silver Lake Trail offers some of the more exquisite views of Park City’s free bus service to Deer Valley Resort's Silver Lake Lodge to start the trail.
-From here the trail winds its way up Bald Mountain climbing 1,300 feet in a two-mile stretch.
+The Silver Lake Trail offers some of the more exquisite views of Park City’s nature.
+Take the free bus service to Deer Valley Resort's Silver Lake Lodge where you’ll find the trailhead.
+From here the trail winds its way up Bald Mountain, climbing 1,300 feet in a two mile stretch.
 The hike leads you to spectacular views of the Jordanelle Reservoir and the Uinta Mountains.
 From the top, you can descend the Ontario Canyon Trail, which slowly winds down the mountain, ending back at Silver Lake Lodge.

 For more information on Park City's trail system, view our new Hiking information page.
 Or when you arrive, stop at the Visitor Information Center to speak with our knowledgeable staff.